joshi95/ballsort_solver/README.md

 # BallSort-Solver
-A puzzle solver for the game Ball Sort
+A puzzle solver for the game BallSort

 ## Getting Started